President and CEO

 Program Support Specialist

-Jason “Jay”, a native Rhode Islander is a lifelong humanitarian serving the needs of his community through positions held at non-profit organizations such as the Boys & Girls Club, the American Red Cross, Goodwill Industries of Rhode Island, and now Rhode Island Mentoring Partnership.
+Jason “Jay”, a native Rhode Islander is a lifelong humanitarian serving the needs of his community through positions held at non-profit organizations such as the Boys & Girls Club, the American Red Cross, Goodwill Industries of Rhode Island, and now MENTOR Rhode Island.

 Jason possesses a bachelor’s degree in Social Science and a master’s in school counseling from Providence College.
 Jay is passionate about serving the needs of military members and their families as he has a godson in the United States Marine Corps.
 Time after time Jay, a first generation Italian-American, likes to use his cultural background in bringing people together over large Italian meals.